Snowflake Alternatives

 When to stay with Snowflake

-Stay with Snowflake if your platform investment is multi-cloud, your team relies on Snowpark for in-warehouse Python, or you have applications consuming Snowflake views via marketplace integrations.
+Stay with Snowflake if your platform investment is genuinely multi-cloud across AWS, Azure, and GCP, your team relies on Snowpark for in-warehouse Python, or you have applications consuming Snowflake views via marketplace integrations.
 The picks below pull toward different workload shapes, single-cloud commitment, or open-source alignment.

 5 Alternatives to Snowflake